awillats/clinc/section_content/results1_impact_of_intervention.md

 <a id="fig-var"></a>
 **Figure VAR: Stronger intervention allows better control of covariance** **shaping covariance**
-- while you can deliver open-loop inputs with titrated amounts of variance, you're often only able to add variance rather than subtract it, and the amount of variance you would add to the system is hard to predict a priori
-- this is a key advantage of closed-loop control
-  - which can have bidirectional influence over variance

 - having (quantitative) prediction helps capture this relationship
   <a id="fig-predict"></a>